<XMP><body> </xmp> Naturism in Crete - nudist beaches, naturist beaches in Crete, Greece

 The village and the naturist beach of Kastri in the south of Crete

 The village and the beach of Kastri are situated in the south of Crete on the route Tsoutsouros - Keratokampos.
-There is a village beach and outside of the village it is endless sand with every here and there beautiful rocks in the water or on the beach itself.
+There is a village beach and outside of the village it is endless sand with every here and there beautiful rocks in the water or on the beach itself (Listis Beach).
 It is a very quiet spot.
-Because it is so large and so quiet the beach outside of the village is also used as a naturist beach.
+Because it is so large and so quiet the beach outside of the village is also sometimes used as a naturist beach.
 The village of Kastri itself is small and yet there are a few hotels (family hotel size - only small ones) and pensions, and there are some apartments for rent.
 At the seafront there are a few taverna's.
 At first glance a lovely village with a very beautiful beach / naturist beach.

 Kommos Beach, Crete, Kreta.
 Kommos Beach, Crete, Kreta.
 Kommos Beach, Crete, Kreta.
 Kommos Beach, Crete, Kreta.

-Kommos is located 71km from southwest of Heraklion on the sea, just north of Matala.
+Nederlands Kommos beach is located 71km from southwest of Heraklion on the sea, just north of Matala.
 Leaving Matala, you go round a curve and after the campgrounds on the hill and before the village of Pitsidia, there are left turns to the area of Kommos.
 These are dirt tracks you can walk in 15 minutes or you can drive down from the main road.
 Kommos has a very big and beautiful sandy beach east of Matala.
 The beach is quite spectacular and surprisingly undeveloped, probably due to the archaeological site and restrictions on private enterprise in the area.
 It's much more quiet than the Matala beach, and there's room for nudists.

 Lendas, Crete, Kreta.
 Lendas, Crete, Kreta.
 Lendas, Crete, Kreta.
 Lendas, Crete, Kreta

 The small coastal village of Lendas is 73km southeast of Iraklion, in the south of Crete.
 The name Lendas derives from the word lion (liondas), because from high up the peninsula looks shaped like a lion.
 Lendas is an ancient Greek and Roman site, and has Byzantine churches and some escavations that you can visit.
 It's a cosy little village filled with flowers and bougainville, friendly people, and there are plenty of taverna's and a supermarket.
+Just outside Lendas there is a large naturist beach.

-Micro Amoudi naturist beach in Crete
+Micro Amoudi naturist beach in the south of Crete

 Micro Amoudi is a small nudist beach close to Plakias in the south of Crete.
 The location is next to Damnoni on the rocky road, practically between Amoudi and Damnoni beach.